Pink Eye Overview

 Pink eye is a nonmedical term that encompasses several medical causes of conjunctivitis.

-Most eye doctors would probably consider the term pinkeye to refer to viral conjunctivitis.
+Most eye doctors would probably associate the term pink eye with to viral conjunctivitis.

 Other causes of conjunctivitis include bacteria, allergic reaction, and chemical irritation.

 - Eyelids stuck shut when you wake up in the morning (the classic symptom)